dongahn/resource-query/README.md

 ### GRUG Visualizer
-`grug2dot` utility can be used to generate a GraphViz dot file that can render the recipe graph.
+`grug2dot` utility can be used to generate a GraphViz dot file rendering the recipe graph.
 The dot file can be converted into svg format by typing in `dot -Tsvg output.dot -o output.svg`:

 ```